mukoedo1993/CS_courses_mukoedo_Online/web_developer_job/Chap19/prepare-our-files-for-go-live/README.txt

 course 62ND
 ```
 npm install html-webpack-plugin --save-dev
+With that plugin, you will not need to include script in your main HTML file, i.e., index.html file.
 ```
 rule of thumb
 more than 10 pages: you need a static site generator